BradyDCabral/MREN-178-Traversal/README.md

 ALSO note for graders or fellow contributors:
-Although the files are written in c++ they are primarily treated & written as though they are written in C with the except of certain c++ variables used and slight syntax differences
+Although the files are written in c++ they are primarily treated & written as though they are written in C with the exception of certain c++ variables used and slight syntax differences